hydra-synthetic-biology/protocols/Tissue Processing/Fixation.md

 Procedure
 ---

-0. Put polyps that have not been fed for 24 hours into a 12-well microtiter plate (up to 20 animals per well)
+0. Put starved polyps into a 12-well microtiter plate (up to 20 animals per well)
 0. Remove Hydra medium and replace with a solution of 2% urethane in Hydra medium.
 Incubate on a light box at room temperature for 40-60 seconds (don’t incubate longer than this, as it damages the tissue).
 0. Using a Pasteur pipette, squirt about 2 mls of freshly prepared 4% paraformaldehyde in Hydra medium into each well
 0. Save the unused portion of the 4% paraformaldehyde solution at 4°C for refixation